plone/documentation/docs/glossary.md

     pip is the package installer for Python.
     See [tool recommendations](https://packaging.python.org/en/latest/guides/tool-recommendations/) for more information.

+pipx
+    A handy tool for installing and running Python applications.

 pm2
     [PM2](https://pm2.keymetrics.io/) is a daemon process manager.